THE EARLY DAYS OF JOHNNIE WALKER WHISKY

 Thus, in 1853 vatting under Bond was legally permitted for the first time, and Andrew Usher’s firm launched Usher’s Old Vatted Glenlivet (OVG)– the first ever commercial vatting to be marketed, a mix of several malt and grain whiskies, none of which had an age statement.
 It was possible to vat in order to obtain consistency between casks, but whiskies of different ages could also be vatted, raising interesting possibilities for altering whisky profiles (Gavin Smith, Whisky Magazine 16 Nov 2002.)
 After 1823, Bond houses could be located within the distillery/ brewery, provided the premises were no further than a quarter of a mile from the town perimeter.

 In 1957, Usher informed them that a Spirits Act had been approved in principle by then Prime Minister H Temple and the Chancellor of the Exchequer Gladstone was under pressure from distillers of grain whisky, principally from the Lowlands, to allow blending of Grain whiskies with Malt whiskies in Bond.
 What he didn’t tell them was that there was severe counter-pressure from the five-times larger Irish whisky industry not to pass the Act.
 Some grocers, but not John Walker, started blending their malt and grain whiskies in their stores then.
 John Walker died in 1857 and Alexander 'Alec' assumed charge.
 That year, profits from wines and spirits represented just 8 percent of the firm's income.
 The Spirits Act permitting blending of grain and malt whiskies in Bond was finally passed in 1860 with Irish disapproval and resentment but limited such vatting to distillers and brewers only.
-In an unusual quirk of fate, both John and Alec died at the age of 52.
+As stated earlier, an unusual quirk of fate saw both John and Alec die at 52 years.

-Alexander had been sent to formally study the blending of tea as an apprentice with a tea merchant in Glasgow, developing—aided by his father—a complete sense of blending and extended it to the spirit industry.
+Alexander, who had formally studied the blending of tea as an apprentice with a tea merchant in Glasgow and observed the blending of whisky in Speyside distilleries, developed—aided by his father—a complete sense of blending and extended it to the spirit industry.
 He was keen on moving on from a grocery to a wholesale whisky dealer.
 Now that he was no longer restrained by his less ambitious father, he started blending whisky in storage in 1860, as he was still registered as a grocer.
 Grocers were finally permitted in 1863 to blend whiskies in Bond under an extension to the Chevalier-Cobden Act of 1860.
 Alec moved out of the grocery trade and began his shift to whisky, gradually exiting other spirits.

 Alexander Walker pulled off a marketing coup when he was able to convince Captains of sea-going vessels to sell his Old Kilmarnock whisky in their bars, for a commission.
 The increased movement of his dumpy 28oz bottles by rail and by sea confirmed his major fear—his bottles were proving short-lived and breaking enroute, causing considerable loss.
 His first attempt to make their bases square with each side equal to the diameter of his rounded bottles made the already dumpy and shabby bottles look squat and positively ugly in dim lighting in bars.
 This led to his first masterstroke as designer.
 He slimmed the bottles down to stand elegantly tall.
 They could now be tightly packed in less space, reducing the threat of breakages by over 75% and also the storage space per carton of twelve bottles, equating to more bottles per cargo.
 As the art of manufacturing bottles improved with time, he found he could both increase volume to quart bottles (1.12L) and thicken each side by a minuscule amount to strengthen them further, reducing breakages to near zero.
 These bottles cost him more than the average but proved to be extremely cost-effective improvements that improved his return on investment markedly.

 Alexander Walker was finally able to blend his stocks of grain and malt whiskies and, starting 1865, bottle them for sale as a five-year-old blended whisky, now named Walker’s Old Highland Whisky, copyrighted as such in 1867.
 The introduction of grain whisky into the blend of malts reduced the fierce strength of the whisky and was accepted as a welcome feature.
-His whiskies were bottled at proof, equivalent to 57.1% ABV.
+His whiskies were bottled, as started by his father, at proof, equivalent to 57.1% ABV.

 The five-year waiting period was to prove a blessing in disguise.
 He was able to convince captains of naval vessels to use his stocks in transit overseas to new markets as ballast and serve them as good quality whisky in their bars, for a commission.
 Once his whisky gained popularity, some bottles were brought back to the front shelf in bars everywhere.